 Finally, my fascination with power & role of mindsets in change processes led me to play even more deeply in the transformational leadership, team coaching & organisational culture development space.
 To progress even further in the next ten years, in my most recent re-invention, as the Founder & CEO of ImagineNation™.

-Watch out for my third blog in this series – the next ten years 2008-2018 & the continuing entrepreneurship journey & my next re-invention, through the creation of ImagineNation™ & my next 3 major learning’s as a female entrepreneur.
+Watch out for my third blog in this series – the next ten years 2008-2018 & the continuing entrepreneurship journey & my next re-invention, through the creation of ImagineNation™ & my next 3 lessons learned from being an entrepreneur.

 Join the next free monthly webinar in our Making Innovation a Habit Series – “Coaching Innovation.”
 It’s on Wednesday, 12th December 2018 at 5.00pm Melbourne & Sydney.
 Register Now.